 Months of entry

 We have a strong tradition of teacher education and a history of successfully producing teachers who are in great demand by schools and colleges in the UK and overseas.
+Loughborough University was recently ranked 2nd (out of all university-led teacher training providers in the UK) in The Good Teaching Training Guide.

-We train secondary school teachers in Mathematics and in Physical Education.
+We train secondary school teachers in Physical Education.
 The PGCE prepares students to teach the 11-18 age range and is offered as a full-time one year course.
 It provides practical professional preparation for teaching in secondary schools, and is designed and delivered in partnership with schools in up to 10 Local Authorities.

 The PGCE represents the first year, and contributes to a half of an MSc in Education with Qualified Teacher Status (QTS), providing an opportunity for students to gain a relevant masters degree during your early teaching career.